Gujarat Mineral Development Corporation Limited

 The Company has not provided any Stock Option Scheme to the employees.

 31. DISCLOSURE UNDER SEXUAL HARASSMENT OF WOMEN AT WORK PLACE ( PREVENTIONPROHIBITIONAND REDRESSAL)Act 2013

 The Company has in place an Anti Sexual Harassment Policy in line with the requirementsof The Sexual Harassment of Women at Workplace (Prevention Prohibition and Redressal)Act 2013.
 Internal Complaints Committee (ICC) has been set up to redress complaintsreceived regarding sexual harassment.
 All employees (permanent contractual temporarytrainees) are covered under this policy.

-The following is a summary of sexual harassment complaints received and disposed offduring the year 2015-16:
+The following is a summary of sexual harassment complaints and received and disposedoff during the year 2016-17: